Translate

 4. Their Hands Are Always Hidden

 Gloves.
 Long sleeves.
 A firm commitment to pockets.
 They refuse to let you see their hands, no matter how many times you jokingly ask, “What, are you hiding something?”
 If you do manage to catch a glimpse, they seem… smaller than expected.
-Strangely dexterous.
+Although strangely dexterous.
 Suspiciously furry.

 5. Their Speech Patterns Are Strange and Repetitive